 Terri has a heart for the hurting and believes, through the power of Jesus, everyone can live full lives in Christ, regardless of circumstances.
 She received her undergraduate degree Magna Cum Laude in Christian Ministries and Biblical Studies from Crown College in 2018 and received her M.Div. in Pastoral Counseling with honors from Crown College in 2020.
 Terri is an ordained minister and chaplain with International Ministerial Fellowship (IMF) and in January 2023, became a certified Pastoral Sexual Addiction Profession through IITAP specializing in betrayal trauma and sexual addition.

 While focusing on the individual client, Terri uses an eclectic approach to counseling.
 Since every person is unique, Terri believes it is important to approach each situation with an open mind and all the tools in the toolbox.
 The healing of Christ is the most powerful tool and this is the overarching theme in all her counseling.

 In her spare time, Terri volunteers in the community and church facilitating support groups for addiction and codependency, conducting Bible Studies, participating in the alter team ministry and greeting ministry.
 In the community she volunteers with the marginalized populations including the homeless and addicted.
 She and her husband Joe have been married for 13 years and have a blended family of 3 adult children.
 In their spare time Terri and Joe enjoy the beach, golfing, traveling, music and spending time with family.

 Daniel has more than 15 years of experience as a Pastor and Bible Teacher.
-He graduated from Tennessee Temple University in 2009 with a Master of Ministry in Pastoral Leadership, and he later received a Master of Arts in Christian Education in 2011.
-As a Pastor and Lead Discipleship Teacher, Daniel has invested many hours in supporting young people and families in various counseling settings.
+He graduated from Tennessee Temple University with a Master of Ministry in Pastoral Leadership, and he later completed a Master of Arts in Christian Education.
+Daniel is currently working to complete a Master of Science in Counseling from Clarks Summit University.